Most articles about persuasion techniques tend to promise quick results.

 “Look, I want to have a conversation like adults, which means we listen to each other.
 But if you keep interrupting me, it shows you don’t really care about what I have to say.
 So why should we have this conversation?”

-You can use the Moral Authority Frame whenever someone is being inconsistent, or unfair.
+You can use the Moral Authority Frame whenever someone is being inconsistent or unfair.
 But don’t overdo it because you’ll be perceived as self-righteous.
+So when you usepersuasive techniques like this, it’s important to balance strength with empathy.

 #10 Negative Association